AtmaHou/atma/readme.md

 It use index method to speed up the process.
 When you need to match a lot of pre-defined keyword in a long text, it
 will be a great help.

+- ./sampler.py
+Silly Code for split and sample data

+- ./Metrics.py
+Natty framework for evaluating multi-canditate with multi-candiate.
+It can't be excute directly for now.